CodeupClassroom/luna-web-exercises/jquery-intro-to-ajax/readme.md

 # Ajax

 - Context / what is this?
 Why is it popular?
+    - AJAX: Asynchronous JavaScript and XML
+        - These days JSON is way more popular
+    - SPA: Single Page Application
-- JSON as a data interchange format
+- JSON as a *data interchange format*
 - Data flow: DB -(SQL)> backend -(JSON)> frontend -(JS/HTML)> user
 - Requests + Responses
     - `$.ajax`